 - Study: Autopsy Findings and Venous Thromboembolism in Patients With COVID-19 (Wichmann et al., Annals of Internal Medicine, May 2020)

-- Article: Anticoagulation Guidance Emerging for Severe COVID-19 (Medpage Today)
+- Review: Anticoagulation Guidance Emerging for Severe COVID-19 (Medpage Today)